Tenebrous/vscode-zx-debugger/docs/zesarux.md

-This document describes the interaction with ZEsarUX
+This document describes the interaction with ZEsarUX.

+The debugger connects to ZEsarUX locally at 127.0.0.1 on port 10000.

 * any response of "`command>·`" indicates CPU is running
 * any response of "`command@cpu-step>·`" indicates CPU is stopped and in step mode